crithead/lualib/README.md

 # README

-This is an example project that demonstrates how to create a Lua 5.2 extension library.
+This is an example project that demonstrates how to create a Lua extension library.
 It makes functions from the C library "dicebag" available in Lua.

+Tested with Lua 5.2 and 5.3.

 ## Build & Run